hujessica/cap-billing-example/walkthroughtutorial.md

 --member='serviceAccount:'${GOOGLE_CLOUD_PROJECT}'@appspot.gserviceaccount.com' \
 --role='roles/owner'
 ```
+**Next: Publish a sample message to verify that Cloud Billing is disabled**

 ## Verify that Cloud Billing is disabled

-To ensure that Cloud Billing has been successfully disabled on your project, publish a sample message in Pub/Sub with the test message below.
+To disable Cloud Billing on your project, publish a sample message in Pub/Sub with the test message below.
 If successful, the project will no longer be visible under the Cloud Billing account and resources in the project will be disabled.

 ```sh
 gcloud pubsub topics publish ${TOPIC_NAME} --message='{"costAmount": 100.01,"budgetAmount": 100.00}'